mothepro/fancy-emitter/README.md

                                                 // { name: "actionNumber", value: number } >
 ```

-Emitters can be cloned with the helper
+Emitters can be cloned with the helper.

 ```typescript
 import {SafeEmitter, clone} from 'fancy-emitter'